-Muista: Storing date and datetime and intervals on fields
+Note: Storing date and datetime and intervals on fields

-The ability to store date, time and datetime values directly on fields may depend on the data source's provider (e.g., shapefiles accept date format, but not datetime or time format).
-The following are some suggestions to overcame this limitation.
+The ability to store date, time and datetime values directly on fields may depend on the data source's provider (e.g., Shapefile accepts date format, but not datetime or time format).
+The following are some suggestions to overcome this limitation:

-date, Datetime and time can be stored in text type fields after using the to_format() function.

-Intervals can be stored in integer or decimal type fields after using one of the date extraction functions (e.g., day () to get the interval expressed in days)
+- date, Datetime and time can be stored in text type fields after using the to_format() function. - Intervals can be stored in integer or decimal type fields after using one of the date extraction functions (e.g., day () to get the interval expressed in days)